 Note: Rich Publisher Apps information is cached, so there can be a 5-minute wait before your app appears in the publisher.

-4. Package Your App and Upload It to the AppExchange
+4. Package Your App and Upload It to AppExchange

-The ISV force Guide provides useful information about packaging your apps and uploading them to the AppExchange.
+The Second-Generation Managed Packaging Developer Guide provides useful information about packaging your apps and publishing them on AppExchange.

 5. Select the Apps to Embed in the Chatter Publisher